 There is consensus on the core mission but the group does not share common goals.

 In fact, those who make up what is now called a "team" can have widely divergent views when it comes to setting goals.
-The absence of commonality comes from different backgrounds, experience and world views.
+The absence of commonality comes from different backgrounds, experiences, and world views.

 Nothing new here.